Using a VPN to Watch TV Abroad

-First of all it is possible in 2018 to be able to watch both the BBC iPlayer and the live stream of BBC programmes online.
+First of all, it is possible in 2022 to be able to watch both the BBC iPlayer and the live stream of BBC programmes online.
 For the last few years, the BBC has restricted access to all people who try and access their programmes online from outside the United Kingdom.

 If you try and bypass the international site and try and go to the BBC iPlayer or TV link directly then you can actually visit it.
 However as soon as you try and watch anything from the menu, whether it’s an archived programme from the iPlayer site or live TV then you’ll get something like this message.
 The same will happen if you try and watch any British TV online from outside the UK, for example ITV, Channel 4 and 5 all block access too.

-Unfortunately in 2016, all that changed, the BBC joined most media companies in blocking access to anyone using through simple proxy servers.
+Unfortunately, in 2017, all that changed, the BBC joined most media companies in blocking access to anyone using through simple proxy servers.
 Now if you use one of these proxies, it will make no difference you won’t be able to access any of the media functions on the BBC site.

 If we remove proxies from the equation there is now only one viable alternative to provide a secure connection which will allow you access to all the BBC TV features plus any other UK channel.
 You have to use a VPN server instead of a proxy as these are not detectable by the BBC servers.

 It’s sounds complicated but the reality is that the method is still valid, however you have to select a genuine secure VPN.
 It should be one run by a company who operate it as a secure service not a cheap TV watching site.
-There are still a few that work perfectly and allow you to watch BBC TV abroad and haven’t been affected at all.
+There are still a few that work perfectly and it’s how to watch BBC iPlayer in Spain plus all the other UK channels like ITV Hub and haven’t been affected at all.

 Remember the BBC is now encouraging everyone to sign up for an account, but you shouldn’t worry about this as it’s more for tracking preferences and customizing your profile.
 Just ensure that you enter a valid UK postcode when prompted.
 Some of the other UK TV sites are starting to do the same but if you have a UK VPN connected when registering and watching it won’t be an issue.